 Burst: The Tommygun can fire 10 rounds in a burst.
-This increases the attack's damage by 2 and allows the attacker to take a -1 attack penalty for each target beyond the first.
-All additional targets must be close to the original.
+This increases the attack's damage by 1 and allows the attacker to spend extra attack successes to hit additional targets beyond the first.
+They still get a defense.
+If their total defense is higher than the original defense you were faced with you miss them unless you spend successes to make up the difference between the original defence and the new higher defence.

-Tesla-Westinghouse Projector Pistol

-Ranges: Close: +0; Long: -1
+Tesla-Westinghouse Projector Pistol Ranges: Close: +0; Long: -1 Damage: 4 Shots: 20.

-Damage: 4

-Shots: 20.
 Can be attached to a Tesla generator or a Zephyr flight pack for unlimited shots.

-Winchester Beam Rifle:

-Ranges: Close/Long: +0; Very Long: -1

-Damage: 5 Shots: 15.
+Winchester Beam Rifle: Ranges: Close/Long: +0; Very Long: -1 Damage: 5 Shots: 15.

-Other attacks:

-Hand to hand attacks do 1 damage.
-They normally only do fisticuffs damage.
+Other attacks: Fist attacks do 1 damage.
+Melee weapon attacks do 2 damage.